-With the best photo editing apps, you can really make a difference to your smartphone photography. whether you want to use film-like filters for a vintage look, or dive deep into the colour and tonality of each individual shot, there are apps out there to get the job done.
-Having a dedicated editor on your phone is much more streamlined solution than porting all your images onto your computer to edit with software.
+With the best photo editing apps, you can really make a difference to your smartphone photography.
+Whether you want to use film-like filters for a vintage look or dive deep into the colour and tonality of each individual shot, there are apps out there to get the job done.
+Having a dedicated editor on your phone is a much more streamlined solution than porting all your images onto your computer to edit with software.

 This guide represents the best editing apps tested and used for photo editing by me and the rest of the AP review team.
-Through my career as a professional photographer and videographer, I’ve used plenty of smartphone apps to speed up my workflow and aid my shooting.
-On this list are the ones that have impressed me the ost, as well as a few that come highly recommended by other team members.
+Throughout my career as a professional photographer and videographer, I’ve used plenty of smartphone apps to speed up my workflow and aid my shooting.
+On this list are the ones that have impressed me the most, and a few that come highly recommended by other team members.

-There’s lots of choice out there, both in terms of free and paid-for apps.
-We’ve also recommended a few supplementary apps that aren’t for editing exactly, but can streamline your shooting workflow and augment your image-making in all sorts of ways.
+There are lots of choices out there, both in terms of free and paid-for apps.
+We’ve also recommended a few supplementary apps that aren’t for editing exactly but can streamline your shooting workflow and augment your image-making in various ways.
 I’d recommend every app on this list without hesitation.

-For some more tips on how to choose and my thinking behind these selections, scroll to the bottom of this page.
-And check out our detailed look at how a smartphone can help your photography for everything you need to know about smartphone shooting.
+For some more tips on how to choose and what I think about these selections, scroll to the bottom of this page.
+Also, don’t forget to check out our detailed look at how a smartphone can help your photography, explaining everything you need to know about smartphone shooting.

 Best photo editing apps for your smartphone: quick list